pengpeng25/cyber-gov-risk-portfolio/public-key-cryptography-basics/task-3-rsa.md

 ---

-## Why RSA Is Secure (High-Level)

-RSA’s security relies on a mathematical problem that is **easy to perform one way but extremely difficult to reverse**.

-- Multiplying two large prime numbers together is easy
-- Factoring the resulting large number back into its original primes is extremely difficult

-This asymmetry is what makes RSA practical for secure communication.

----

-## The Math (Conceptual, Not Detailed)

-For example:
-- Multiplying two prime numbers is straightforward
-- Even moderately large numbers become very difficult to factor once multiplied
-- In real-world RSA, the prime numbers used are **hundreds of digits long**

-Modern computers can multiply large numbers easily, but factoring a number with **600+ digits** is computationally infeasible with current technology.

-This makes it impractical for attackers to derive the private key from the public key.

----

 ## How RSA Is Used in Practice

 RSA is **not typically used to encrypt large amounts of data** because it is slow compared to symmetric encryption.